 DataCite DOI Metadata

 DOIs must resolve to a public landing page that contains information about the object, with instructions on how to access the object itself.
 Every DOI must have a minimum amount of mandatory metadata describing the object that the DOI is assigned to, including: Creator(s), Title, Publisher, Publication year, and Resource type.
 DataCite DOIs can be assigned to many different types of resources, ranging from datasets to audio-visual materials, images, collections, gray literature, software, publications, data management plans, and more.
 See the latest version of the DataCite metadata schema for a complete list of resource types and metadata fields that can be associated with a DOI.
-The more metadata included in a DOI, the more useful the DOI will be towards making research and scholarly materials more FAIR: Findable, Accessible, Interoperable, and Reusable in accordance with the FAIR Principles
+The more metadata included in a DOI, the more useful the DOI will be towards making research and scholarly materials more FAIR: Findable, Accessible, Interoperable, and Reusable in accordance with the FAIR Principles.

 Other Persistent Identifiers (PIDs) should be included in DOI metadata in order to persistently connect objects with their creator(s), affiliated organizations, related objects, and funding for the object’s creation, if applicable.
 These other identifiers should be included in DOI metadata as follows:

 Once a DOI is registered, the metadata behind the DOI can be changed as needed, especially the URL or location of the landing page that the DOI needs to resolve to.
 It is especially important to make sure the URL associated with the DOI remains accurate, as well as generally keeping DOI metadata up to date.
 If multiple versions of a resource exist, each version can have its own DOI, with all of the versions’ DOIs linked together via the Related Identifiers metadata field.
+Several platforms harvest DataCite metadata directly for use in search or analytics features, including Clarivate’s Data Citation Index, Mendeley Data, Dimensions, Ex Libris Primo, and Proquest Summon.
+DataCite metadata is also harvested into Scholix , which is a meta-service for linking publications to datasets.
+Metadata for DOIs that are labeled as datasets is also indexed by Google Dataset search and OpenAire.
+All of these discovery services work best when descriptions, subject terms, and related identifiers are included in the DOI metadata.

 Digital Preservation